lukehunter/ssgallery_net/README.md

 ## Deployment Steps
 ### 1. Prepare files
 ssgallery expects a folder structure like the following.
 It is recommended that all images (including thumbnail.jpg) be at the largest resolution you would like available for users to download.
-They will be resized depending on the provided command line arguments.
+They will be resized for thumbnails and the image viewer depending on the provided command line arguments, and the original file will be available under the View/Download link on the Image page.

 - pictures
   - gallery1